tlephan/toto/README.md

 # toto
-Friendly and lightweight watch dog of servers
+Friendly watch dog of servers

 ### Functionality
 * Health information in both UI and API